tangledhelix/vim-rdist/README.md

 	git clone https://github.com/tangledhelix/vim-rdist.git rdist

 If the syntax is not autodetected, you can add an autocommand to `~/.vimrc` for whatever filename(s) you use for Rdist files.
+It should auto-detect `distfile` and `Distfile`.

-	autocmd BufNewFile,BufRead Distfile setfiletype rdist
+	autocmd BufNewFile,BufRead distfile.local setfiletype rdist

 [vim]: http://www.vim.org/
 [rdist]: http://www.magnicomp.com/products/rdist/rdist.shtml